-To practise as a Rehabilitation Worker for Visually Impaired People you will have to have completed a clearly defined qualification in this specialist area.
+To practise as a Rehabilitation Worker for Visually Impaired People you will need to have completed a clearly defined qualification in this specialist area.
 The qualification equates to Foundation Degree/BTEC Professional Diploma level.
 Qualification is currently available through only one organisation, Birmingham City University (BCU)

 In 2018 the Institute for Apprenticeships approved a new Apprenticeship Standard "Rehabilitation Worker (Visual Impairment).
 To see the apprenticeship standard https://www.instituteforapprenticeships.org/apprenticeship-standards/rehabilitation-worker-visual-impairment/ Apprenticeships are only currently available to employers in England.
 Currently the two year study for this course would also be undertaken at BCU.
 To find out more about how to access the government apprenticeship levy and to find out more about applying for a place on the BCU course The Rehab Work apprenticeship - E-leaflet for employers (1).docx